Apple: Organic production

 Organic apples are commonly produced in the United States.
 Due to infestations by key insects and diseases, organic production is difficult in Europe.
 The use of pesticides containing chemicals, such as sulfur, copper, microorganisms, viruses, clay powders, or plant extracts (pyrethrum, neem) has been approved by the EU Organic Standing Committee to improve organic yield and quality.
 A light coating of kaolin, which forms a physical barrier to some pests, also may help prevent apple sun scalding.

-Phytochemicals

-Apple skins and seeds contain various phytochemicals, particularly polyphenols which are under preliminary research for their potential health effects.

 Non-browning apples

-The enzyme polyphenol oxidase causes browning in sliced or bruised apples, by catalyzing the oxidation of phenolic compounds to o-quinones, a browning factor.
+Apple skins and seeds contain polyphenols.
+These are oxidised by the enzyme polyphenol oxidase, which causes browning in sliced or bruised apples, by catalyzing the oxidation of phenolic compounds to o-quinones, a browning factor.
 Browning reduces apple taste, color, and food value.
 Arctic apples, a non-browning group of apples introduced to the United States market in 2019, have been genetically modified to silence the expression of polyphenol oxidase, thereby delaying a browning effect and improving apple eating quality.
 The US Food and Drug Administration in 2015, and Canadian Food Inspection Agency in 2017, determined that Arctic apples are as safe and nutritious as conventional apples.